 Single-machine multi-process editing

-Live++ lets you simultaneously apply changes to multiple running processes spawned from the same executable.
+Live++ lets you simultaneously apply changes to multiple running processes.

 32-bit and 64-bit